nd1012/LSC/README.md

 LSC('test',1,true).then(()=>alert('LSC is ready!'));
 ```

+Or - for a maybe more fast and easy try, have a look at the [browser extension](add-ons/browser-extension/).
+The browser extension will attach LSC to any website running in the current browser tab and use the factory default settings for the LSC instance.
+That's easy, but you won't be able to adjust any settings when using the browser extension.
+Using the developer tools aproach will give you more control over what's happening.

 ### Pre-fetching

 The pre-fetching of URIs from the current page will be done in the background and shouldn't disturb the user.
 If pre-fetching is disabled, HTML will be loaded on demand.
 For each page, even for each link you can decide, if you want pre-fetch the URI(s) or not.